You just ran a marathon! Awesome. You trained for the last 2-4 months to run 26.2 miles and now that race day is behind

 What to do: Take a week off from running.
 Let the physical pains subside and work through the race to see what went wrong.
 Was it something simple or something major?
 Once you feel like you’ve put the race behind you and you feel like you’re completely out of shape, that’s when you start getting back to exercising – maybe a handful of runs (easy and relaxed) and add in a few days of light cross training (cardio-based, like swimming, biking, or the elliptical).
 This should happen start 2+ weeks after the marathon.

-You either didn’t run a marathon or you didn’t run it the way you might have been able to.
 There’s no real way to say it, but marathons are supposed to be hard – both mentally and physically.
 However, let’s say you are superhuman and recover very fast or this wasn’t your peak race.
 Some people, despite science and wisdom, like to race marathons often.
 I don’t subscribe to that theory, but some people do – and so if your body is recovered, then by all means, try, try again.

 What to do: Take at least 3 days off of running.
 If you truly feel amazing and completely recovered, then ease back into training.
 At the end of the day, you know your body better than anyone else.
 If you still feel “out of it”, take a few more days of easy running or cross training to get out of the hole.

 It’s been months and you still don’t feel like running?

 Not to worry.
 A marathon is a test of every strand and fiber of your body.
 If you aren’t recovering, you may want to seek extra help.
 Determining why you don’t feel good can go a long way to fixing the problem as there could be many different issues at hand.